A SAM-guided Two-stream Lightweight Model for Anomaly Detection: Experiments

 \subsubsection{\textbf{Evaluation Metrics}}

 In line with previous research, we employ AUC (Area Under the ROC Curve) to evaluate image-level and pixel-level anomaly detection.
 However, anomalous regions typically only occupy a tiny fraction of the entire image.
 Consequently, Pixel-AUROC may not accurately reflect the localization accuracy, as the false positive rate is primarily influenced by the vast number of anomalous-free pixels~\cite{tao2022deep}.
 To offer a more comprehensive measure of localization performance, we introduce the Per Region Overlap (PRO)~\cite{bergmann2020uninformed}, which assigns equal weight to anomaly regions of varying sizes.
-Pixel-level Average Precision (AP)~\cite{saito2015precision} is also introduced for comprehensive measuring.
+Pixel-level Average Precision (AP) is also introduced for comprehensive measuring.
 The PRO score treats anomaly regions of varying sizes equally, whereas AP is more suitable for highly imbalanced classes, particularly in the context of industrial anomaly localization where accuracy plays a critical role.
+Our comparison SOTA methods include DRAEM~\cite{zavrtanik2021draem}, CFLOW~\cite{gudovskiy2022cflow}, CFA~\cite{lee2022cfa}, PatchCore~\cite{roth2022towards}, RD4AD~\cite{deng2022anomaly}, SimpleNet~\cite{liu2023simplenet}, DeSTSeg~\cite{zhang2023destseg}, RD++~\cite{tien2023revisiting}, FastFlow~\cite{yu2021fastflow}, and FOD~\cite{yao2023focus}.